cirosantilli/linux-cheat/find.md

 Relative paths *must* start with `./`.

 Can specify regex type with `-regextype`.
-Default is **EMACS** regex!!! ...
-(remember that this is a GNU extension and EMACS is the gnu pet editor) but posix ere is also available.
+Default is **EMACS** regex!!! ... (remember that this is a GNU extension and EMACS is the gnu pet editor) but POSIX ere is also available.

 Finds paths under `/home`, that end in .txt: